HassanAMZ/PoctionBlog/data/blog/numerical-analysis/sor-python-algorithm.md

 ### Downloadable Python File

-You can find the downloadable file [here](https://poction-blog.vercel.app/static/blog/static/blog/numerical-analysis/sor-python-algorithm.py)
+You can find the downloadable file <a href='https://poction-blog.vercel.app/static/blog/static/blog/numerical-analysis/sor-python-algorithm.py' download>here</a>

 ### Solution Set for Omega